 Additionally, you don't have a possibility to set your own states for the issues.
 They are either open or resolved.
 You can, however, add a workflow status to the issue but these are also by default, and you cannot modify those either.
 If you want to filter the issues, you need to navigate to "Advanced Search", where you can sort out issues by status, milestone, assignee etc.

 To sum up, BitBucket's issue management lacks a lot of the basic features you would expect from an issue management tool.
-But as was said earlier, the reason for this is understandable.
+But as was said earlier, Atlassian obviously wants to guide you to use Jira.

 The customer, with whom we discussed the Atlassian JIRA alternatives, has a lot of great alternatives.
 If you are looking for a flexible solution that doesn't require a lot of configuration, most of the software configuration management tools include pretty decent issue management tools.
 You just need to set your priorities straight and know what types of features you'd need.
 In our case, the possibility to set up your own priorities and issue states was a valuable feature but was not available in all of the tools.
 Thus, the customer's choice was rather obvious.